stormpath/stormpath-framework-spec/registration.md

 This document describes the endpoints and logic that must exist in order to facilitate self-service registration of user accounts.

-If enabled by `stormpath.web.register.enabled`, our library MUST intercept incoming requests for `stormpath.web.register.uri`.
+If enabled by `stormpath.web.register.enabled`, our library MUST inspect incoming requests for `stormpath.web.register.uri`. and determine if a response is needed, based on our [Content Negotiation Strategy][].

-GET requests must respond in one of the following ways:
+GET requests may:

-* Serve a default HTML page with a registration form, if the request type is `Accept: text/html` and `text/html` is defined in `stormpath.web.produces`.
+* Serve a default HTML page with a dynamic registration form.

-* Serve the developer's Single Page Application, if `stormpath.web.spa.enabled` is `true` and `text/html` is defined in `stormpath.web.produces`.
+* Serve the dynamic registration JSON view model.

-* Serve the registration view model if the request type is `Accept: application/json` and `application/json` is defined in `stormpath.web.produces`.
+* Pass on the request.

-POST requests must:
+POST requests may:

 * Handle a POST request from the default HTML registration form or from a JSON client.